 ReAnimator

-With beans sourced from around the world and roasted in Kensington, ReAnimator Coffee makes drip coffee and espresso drinks.
-Dedicated fans can even get regular subscriptions featuring some of their top roasts.
+With beans sourced from around the world and roasted in Kensington, ReAnimator Coffee is locally owned, and they offer dedicated fans regular subscriptions that feature some of their top roasts (yay for free shipping!).

 Herman’s Coffee